vacp2p/rfc/specs/waku/v2/waku-swap-accounting.md

 In our case, this means `b>b-c>0>-c` and `2(b-c)> b-c` which is trivially true.

 As this is an iterated game with no clear finishing point in most circumstances, a tit-for-tat strategy is simple, elegant and functional.
 To be more theoretically precise, this also requires reasonable assumptions on error rate and discount parameter.
-See Axelrod for more details.
+This captures notions such as "does the perceived action reflect the intended action" and "how much do you value future (uncertain) actions compared to previous actions".
+See [Axelrod - Evolution of Cooperation (book)](https://en.wikipedia.org/wiki/The_Evolution_of_Cooperation) for more details.
 In specific circumstances, nodes can choose slightly different policies if there's a strong need for it.
+A policy is simply how a node chooses to act given a set of circumstances.

 A tit-for-tat strategy basically means:
 - cooperate first (perform service/beneficial action to other node)